talwat/lowfi/README.md

 I really hate modern music platforms, and I wanted a small, "suckless" app that would just play random lofi without video.

-It was also designed to be fairly resiliant to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.
+It was also designed to be fairly resilient to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.

 Although, lowfi is yet to be properly tested in difficult conditions,